grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

   AND close the connection anyway
   ```

-For the remainder of this chapter I will focus on the first behavior as our goal for now is not to create a complete Specification of DataDispatch class, but rather to observe some mechanics of mock objects as a testing tool.
+For the remainder of this chapter, I will focus on the first behavior as our goal for now, is not to create a complete Specification of DataDispatch class, but rather to observe some mechanics of mock objects as a testing tool.

 ## Filling in the roles